labdesk-lims/labdesk.info/README.md

 You will find an extensive documentation on our homepage at: www.labdesk.net/documentation

 # Software Licence Terms
-You can find more information about the license model here: www.labdesk.net/licence
+You can find more information about the software licence terms here: www.labdesk.net/licence